marcandrewessner/fullfocusphone/README.md

 ## Personal experience

+I used the DuoQin F22 Pro phone with the configuration (`FullFocusHomeScreen`, `KeyboardDriver`) for eight months as my main phone.
+At the beginning it was frustrating to not message my friends as quick as I wanted.
+But I got pretty good within the first week.
+For concentrating on my studies, it helped primarily for shutting of and being in the moment.
+One would think it is not as distracting as an iPhone buzzing with push notifications from a bunch of different apps.
+Yes the notifications where a lot less.
+Only those from WhatsApp.
+With a lot of habits still being the same just a different device, the phone was still misplaced on the table instead the backpack.
+Unexpectedly it really helped in decompressing, in taking breaks.
+When commuting in a train or waiting for a bus, this phone just didn't do it for entertainment.
+Noted; this is a good thing.

+After exams I continued using it for my day to day.
+And it did the job for me: Hotspot for working in the train or bus, WhatsApp, Spotify, Google Calendar and other utility Applications.
+Just the basics.

 I used this phone in the configured over a period of 3/4 years.
 Eventually I relocated to a different country, where I wanted zero friction when browsing or interacting with others over whatsapp.